massoncheg/forgejo-docs/docs/admin/profiling.md

 ## Memory profiling

 Before starting a memory profiling it is good to know what the **actual** memory usage of Forgejo is.
-Using `top` and similair tools might give a unrealistic picture, because of [how unused memory](https://www.linuxatemyram.com/) by applications is represented by Linux and other operating systems.
+Using `top` and similar tools might give a unrealistic picture, because of [how unused memory](https://www.linuxatemyram.com/) by applications is represented by Linux and other operating systems.
 Go's runtime keep track of [a lot of](https://pkg.go.dev/runtime#MemStats) memory statistics which can give a precise and up to date picture[^3] of the memory usage of Forgejo.

 [^3]: These memory statistics are not collected during garbage collection, but are instead calculated or fetched on demand, see documentation of [runtime.ReadMemStats](https://pkg.go.dev/runtime#ReadMemStats).